usnistgov/ndn-dpdk/container/mintmr/README.md

 # ndn-dpdk/container/mintmr

-This directory implements a **minute scheduler**.
+[csrc/mintmr](../../csrc/mintmr) implements a **minute scheduler**.
-It allows scheduling events within the next few minutes, and triggering them at 100ms accuracy.
+It allows scheduling events within the next few minutes, and triggering them at an accuracy on the order of milliseconds.

+MinTmr does not have Go bindings.
+This directory contains unit tests for MinTmr.

 ## Usage